2022 Illinois Senate election

-The 2022 elections for the Illinois Senate occurred on November 8, 2022 to elect Senators from all of the state's 59 Legislative districts in the Illinois Senate.
+The 2022 elections for the Illinois Senate occurred on November 8, 2022, to elect senators from all of the state's 59 legislative districts in the Illinois Senate.
 The primary election took place on Tuesday, June 28, 2022.
-The winners of this election will serve in the 103rd General Assembly with seats apportioned among the state based on the 2020 United States census.
-Under the Illinois Constitution of 1970, senators are divided into three groups with each group having a two-year term at a different part of the decade between censuses, with the rest of the decade being taken up by two four-year terms.
-The Democratic Party has held a majority in the Senate since 2003.
+The winners of this election would serve in the 103rd General Assembly, with seats apportioned among the state based on the 2020 United States census.
+Under the Illinois Constitution of 1970, senators are divided into three groups, with each group having a two-year term at a different part of the decade between censuses, with the rest of the decade being taken up by two four-year terms.
+The Democratic Party had held a majority in the Senate since 2003.
 The inauguration of the 103rd General Assembly occurred on Wednesday, January 11, 2023.

 The elections for Illinois United States Senator (Class III), Illinois's 17 congressional districts, Illinois Governor and Lieutenant Governor, Illinois Executive positions, and the Illinois House were also held on this date.

-The Republican Party flipped two districts with the Democratic Party flipping one district, resulting in a net gain of one seat towards the Republicans.
-Despite the seat loss, the Democrats still maintain their supermajority in the Illinois Senate.
+The Republican Party flipped two districts, with the Democratic Party flipping one district, resulting in a net gain of one seat for the Republicans.
+Despite the seat loss, the Democrats still maintained their supermajority in the Illinois Senate.